 I wrote the scripts to analyze the information in Python.
 Learning to do this type of thing in Python was actually the main goal of the project, and the project taught me about using Python for pattern matching, accessing web services and extracting information.

 Unfortunately the tools I came up with are relatively specific to the router I used, and will need to be modified significantly for another style of router.
 Still, they could be useful as a starting point:

 |AttackLog.py||Generates a running log file from the SMC firewall|

 ||Description of the port numbers (used by AttackLog.py)|

 The above was written prior to the "MSBlaster" worm fiasco that hit the Internet in mid August.
 Since that worm hit, it alone accounts for 75% of the traffic (appearing in my scripts as attacking the "epmap" TCP/IP port).
 The average frequency of attack is now under three minutes.

 The "Aging SMC router" inexplicably bit the dust - the lights were blinking but nobody was home.
 It was replaced by a D-Link DI-604.
 The new router supplies similar firewall functions, but not the logging, thus ending the experiment.
-Also, somewhere along the line the DSL speed went up to 750K.
+Also, the cable speed went out to 30MB/s.
 I have no idea what the current break-in rate is at, but I'm quite confident it hasn't gone down.